What is the discount rate and why it is important?

 If you have any queries, or would like any further information, please contact Killian O'Reilly or your usual contact in Fieldfisher.

 A phased return to work is taking place in different sectors.
 Fieldfisher is committed to supporting you through the transition and beyond.
 We continue to be available to our clients either remotely or in person, with your business as usual matters, as well as for C-19 support.
-Please review our Covid-19 hub for updates and get in touch if you require further information.
+Please get in touch if you require further information.

 IEHC